 RCBS Pow’r Pull Kit

 It says RCBS on it—that right there should be enough to establish this as one of the best bullet pullers on the market.
 RCBS has been building high quality reloading gear since somewhere around the time of the Roman Empire (okay, that might be a hyperbole since gunpowder hasn’t been invented yet but you get the idea), and it shows in their dedication to quality and near legendary performance.
 The aptly named Pow’r Pull is a sleek, well designed bullet puller that optimizes striking energy to swiftly release even the most stubborn of bullets with a couple well placed, solid whacks.
-For just under twenty five bucks, if you want more out of life than a basic bullet puller, go ahead and pull the trigger on this bad boy, because the only thing you’ll regret is that your friends keep trying to borrow it.
+If you want more out of life than a basic bullet puller, go ahead and pull the trigger on this bad boy, because the only thing you’ll regret is that your friends keep trying to borrow it.

 Bullet Pulling Tricks

 We’ve all done it.
 Loaded bad rounds, loaded rounds that on paper should be great, but were terrible in real life, got some bad powder, or some crappy primers, or just got a box of Uncle Joe’s Mystery Reloads at the gun show that we wanted to tear apart for bullets and brass.
 For that we need a bullet puller.
 We already know how a bullet puller works, through inertia or a sort of reverse operation on a press.
 But there are a few tricks and things you still need to know.